 How it works: There have been over 6,000 peer-reviewed scientific journals published discussing the health benefits of turmeric curcumin.
-Pain and chronic inflammation being one of them.
+Pain and chronic inflammation is one of them.
 Curcumin has been shown to possess anti-inflammatory and antioxidant properties.
 It is so potent, studies have shown curcumin to be as effective as over-the-counter anti-inflammatory drugs.
-One study in particular revealed that curcumin can suppress inflammation just as well as Aspirin and Advil.
-The upside of curcumin is that it is a completely natural alternative to chronic inflammation and pain – without the toxicity or side-effects common to anti-inflammatory drugs.
+One study, in particular, revealed that curcumin can suppress inflammation just as well as Aspirin and Advil.
+The upside of curcumin is that it is a completely natural approach to chronic inflammation and pain.

 Where to find it: Fresh ginger can be found in the produce section of your grocery store, year round.
 You can also buy ginger powder to add to drinks and recipes (which can also be done with fresh ginger).
 For medicinal purposes,1g- 3g of ginger extract is typically used.

 Astaxanthin is a naturally-occurring carotenoid.
 Carotenoids are compounds found in foods that give them their vibrant color.
 Example: carrots are orange because of the carotenoid, beta-carotene.
 Astaxanthin, on the other hand, is red and is what gives seafood like salmon, shrimp, lobster, and crab their color.
 It has been dubbed the “King of Carotenoids” because it is arguably nature’s most powerful antioxidant.